 SI: It varies a lot from student to student.
 If I'm working with someone in person, a lot of it is drilling, learning root words.
 I give them a list of those words.
 I will have them ask questions about those words as if they were receiving them onstage.

 SI: They're certainly one of the keys to winning.
 When you get to the semis and finals, there are a lot of spellers who ask about root words to verify what they're thinking.
 It's very helpful to have a knowledge of root words.

 SI: There's a kernel of truth to that.
-I heard a description of golf one time: to make a hole-in-one requires luck.
-To hit the ball within two feet of the hole is mainly skill.
-By the time you get to the finals, you get the equivalent of the spellers hitting the ball within two-feet of the cup.
-Every speller who makes the final round is on par with each other.
+I heard a description of golf one time: To make a hole in one requires luck.
+To hit the ball within 2 feet of the hole is mainly skill.
+By the time you get to the finals, you get the equivalent of the spellers hitting the ball within 2 feet of the cup.
+Every speller who makes the final round is on par with the others.
 It's purely the luck of the draw at that point.